Uzairrrr21/Python-Basics/README.md

 ## Let's Connect!

 If you're interested in collaborating or have any questions, feel free to reach out to me.
-You can connect with me via [LinkedIn](Your LinkedIn Profile URL) or [Twitter](Your Twitter Profile URL).
+You can connect with me via [LinkedIn](https://www.linkedin.com/in/uzair-sohail-5b2507303/).

 Let's build something amazing together! 🚀